pni-lab/connattractor/docs/01-paper.md

 - We present a simple yet powerful computational model for large-scale brain dynamics
 - The model uses a functional connectome-based Hopfield artificial neural network (fcHNN) architecture to compute recurrent "activity flow" through the functional brain connectome
 - FcHNNs accurately reconstruct the dynamic repertoire of the brain in resting conditions
-- FcHNNs conceptualize both task-induced and pathological changes in brain activity as a shift in these dynamics
+- FcHNNs conceptualize both task-induced and pathological changes in brain activity as a non-linear shift in these dynamics
 - Our approach is validated using data from seven studies involving approximately 1000 participants
 +++